kinkard/valhalla-rs/README.md

 sudo apt-get update && sudo apt-get install -y --no-install-recommends clang pkg-config build-essential cmake libboost-dev liblz4-dev libprotobuf-dev protobuf-compiler zlib1g-dev
 ```

+You can use the provided [Dockerfile](Dockerfile) as a reference for projects that want to use libvalhalla.
+It demonstrates the necessary dependencies and environment setup.

 ## License

 All code in this project is dual-licensed under either: